Well-managed customer rebate programs are extremely valuable.

 |Pros of rebate management software||Cons of rebate management software|

-5. What could poor rebate management be costing our business?
+5. What could poor customer rebate management be costing our business?

 Here’s a sad truth.
 When managed poorly, customer rebate programs can actually damage the very things they’re meant to promote.